QuantEcon/python-lecture-sandpit.myst/lectures/HN_text.md

 $$ (eq:hugo2)
 % \EQN hugo2

-Now let $V^u$ be the expected present value of utility for an unemployed worker who chooses  current effort $a$ %period pair $(c,a)$ optimally.
+Now let $V^u$ be the expected discounted present value of utility for an unemployed worker who chooses  current effort $a$ %period pair $(c,a)$ optimally.